poulsp/PspMultiRoomPlayer/README.md

 If you set "autosoundCardNo": false - You have to set the X to you real cardNo showing in aplay -l.

 if "autosoundCardNo": true - You don't need to set the X to be the real cardNo, just leave the X. It will change automatically.
-Works only on  Raspberry pi's.

 And then use snapcastSpeaker in config.json 'mixerDeviceName'